 Dynamic Backs allow posterior trunk movement, essentially opening the seat to back angle.
 The amount of movement varies between manufacturers, as does the pivot angle.
-The greater degree of movement, the more shear occurs, though this is primarily between the posterior pelvis and the back of the seating system.
+The greater the degree of movement, the more shear occurs, though this is primarily between the posterior pelvis and the back of the seating system.
 If the pivot point is high enough, posterior movement of back results in extension above the pelvis, rather than a change in angle between the pelvis and the thigh.
-This higher pivot point reduces shear and limits movement of the pelvis into a posterior tilt upon return to an upright seated posture.
+This higher pivot point reduces shear and limits movement of the pelvis into a posterior tilt upon return to an upright seated posture – maintaining client position.

-If the back does not have a large degree of posterior movement and the pivot point is higher, the pelvis will not move as much in relation to the seating surface.
-For example, the Seating Dynamics Dynamic Rocker Back interface (DRBi) only moves about 10 degrees and the pivot point is higher to keep the pelvis in position.
+If the back does not have a large degree of posterior movement and the pivot point is at the correct height, the pelvis will not move as much in relation to the seating surface.
+For example, the Seating Dynamics Dynamic Rocker Back interface (DRBi) only moves about 10 degrees and the pivot point is aligned with the natural pivot point of the hip to keep the pelvis in position.
 This means that the type of seating surface is not as dependent on use with a Dynamic Back.
-With that said, if the cushion is not very stable, the pelvis is more likely to move out of a neutral position due to the movement of the Dynamic Back.
+With that said, if the cushion is not very stable, the pelvis is more likely to move out of a neutral position during the movement of the Dynamic Back.
 Some cushions designed for moderate to maximum pressure distribution also tend to allow the pelvis to move within the cushion materials.
 This may not be a significant problem for a client with little volitional movement, such as a person with a high level spinal cord injury, but could be a problem for a client with strong and forceful movements, such as a person with cerebral palsy.
 Materials which may lead to loss of pelvic position when used in conjunction with a Dynamic back include air (i.e. Roho) and viscous fluids (i.e. Jay).
-This would need to be carefully assessed to determine if the seating materials are appropriate for use with Dynamic Seating as each individual, as well as their specific seating surface, is unique.
+This needs to be carefully assessed to determine if the seating materials are appropriate for use with Dynamic Seating as each individual, as well as their specific seating surface, is unique.